What is a Transition Specialist?

-Transition Tuesday meetings are held once a month during the school year on a Tuesday evening at one of the county’s five high schools.
-Parents, students and school staff are encouraged to attend.
-The purpose of these meetings is to inform parents on high interest topics such as: guardianship, post-secondary transition plans, waiver applications, community events and support services through GVRA, Parent2Parent and many others.
+Transition Tuesday meetings are held quarterly during the school year on a Tuesday evening at Paulding County High School.
+We have guest speakers and support staff to discuss topics such as: self-advocacy, guardianship, post-secondary transition plans, waiver applications, community events and support services through GVRA, Parent2Parent and many others.
 The presentations are designed to answer frequently asked questions and offer support to parents and students who are navigating post-secondary life.

 Transition Specialist Resources for Parents/Guardians and students: